programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 Now that this tutorial is complete, you should have some sense of what CA is and how it can be used to answer exploratory questions about data.
 We used the FactoMineR `CA` command to create the analysis and plot the results in two dimensions.
 When the labels ran into each other, we applied the factoextra library's `viz_ca_biplot` command to display the data in a more readable format.

-We also learned how to interpret a CA and how to detect potential analytical pitfalls, including cases where the relationships among are too evenly distributed and have low explanatory value.
+We also learned how to interpret a CA and how to detect potential analytical pitfalls, including cases where the relationships among categories are too evenly distributed and have low explanatory value.
 In this case, we refined our research question and data to provide a more meaningful picture of what happened.

 In general, the benefit of this analysis is to provide a quick overview of two-category dataset as a pathfinder to more substantive historical issues.
 The use of members and meetings or events in all areas of life (business, not-for-profit, municipal meetings, twitter hashtags etc.) is a common approach to such analysis.
 Social groups and their preferences is another common use for CA. In each case, the visualisation offers a map with which to observe a snapshot of social, cultural and political life.

-We could also extend the analysis to further dimensions, requiring even more complex mathematical analysis, but with the same principles.
+We could also extend the analysis to further dimensions using MCA, requiring even more complex mathematical analysis, but with the same principles.
 For example, perhaps we could identify the MPs by political party, age or gender and include these into the analysis.
-Extending CA in this manner is called [Multiple Correspondence Analysis or MCA](http://factominer.free.fr/classical-methods/multiple-correspondence-analysis.html).
-While the math is more complicated, R and the FactoMineR library continue to make the process easy.

 Hopefully, you can now apply these methods to your own data, helping you to uncover questions and hypotheses that enrich your historical research.
 Good luck!